 Apple or Samsung?

 Although there are Canadians who own other cell phones than Apple or Samsung, those two are the most popular brands in the market.
-In January 2021, Apple was the most dominant brand with a 52.93% market share, while Samsung had 28.16% of the market.
-Huawei came third with 6.86%, followed by Google with 2,86%, LG with 2.76%, and Motorola with 1.4%
+In 2025, Apple had around 60.7% of the Canadian smartphone market share, while Samsung had about 22.8% of the market.

-Mobile users in British Columbia, Manitoba, Saskatchewan, and Alberta are more likely to choose Apple with 42% of users having an Apple phone and 30% a Samsung cell phone.
-Among the users in Atlantic Canada, the figures are reversed with 42% for Samsung and 30% for Apple.
+Mobile users in British Columbia, Manitoba, Saskatchewan, and Alberta are more likely to choose Apple with 42 % of users having an Apple phone and 30 % a Samsung cell phone.
+Among users in Atlantic Canada, the figures are reversed with 42 % for Samsung and 30 % for Apple.

 Conclusion

-In 2020, there were 92.53 mobile subscriptions per 100 inhabitants and the smartphone user rate in 2021 was 83%.
-The smartphone market in Canada is still growing mainly because the usage among the older generations is still increasing year by year.
+In 2025, there were over 104 mobile subscriptions per 100 inhabitants, and the smartphone user rate was over 90%.
+The smartphone market in Canada is still growing mainly because usage among the older generations continues to increase year by year.

 The most common online activities in Canada include checking and sending emails, doing online banking, and time on social media.
 The Canadian cell phone market is dominated by Apple with over 50% of the market share.